 If you're working with a team, you can create alerts on your list and data to receive notifications when something has changed.

 When building your list, you can add new columns or select the columns to display by clicking the list Add a Column button on the far right side of the column headers.

 In the information pane you can view and edit information about an item, such as properties, recent activity, or how it is shared.
 To show or hide the information pane, select a file or folder and click Open the details pane on the right-hand side of the main menu.
 You can also view the information pane by right-clicking a file or folder and selecting Details.
 To close the details window, click Open the details pane again.

 The menu at the top left of the list changes with the context of the list.
 If nothing is selected, you'll see actions you can do with the list, like export to Excel or create a new list item.
 When you select a list item, the menu changes to actions you can perform on that item.
 If you select more than one item, it changes again.
 If you see ellipses (...) on any menu, click that for even more actions.

 You can see another version of the list menu by right-clicking the file name or, if in Details or All items view, by clicking the ellipses (...) next to the file name.
 This menu contains additional selections such as setting an alert or creating a new PowerApp.

 Here are some links to articles to help you get going.

 Control who has access to a list or an individual list item.

 Updated October 31, 2016

 Was this article helpful?
 If so, please let us know at the bottom of this page.
 If it wasn't helpful, let us know what was confusing or missing.
+Please include your SharePoint, OS, and browser versions.
 We'll use your feedback to double-check the facts, add info, and update this article.